History of Atlanta: Civil Rights Movement

 In the wake of the landmark U.S. Supreme Court decision Brown v.
 Board of Education, which helped usher in the Civil Rights Movement, racial tensions in Atlanta erupted in acts of violence.
 One such instance occurred on October 12, 1958, when a Reform Jewish temple on Peachtree Street was bombed.
 A group of white supremacists calling themselves the "Confederate Underground" claimed responsibility.
-The temple's leader, Rabbi Jacob Rothschild, actively spoke out in support of the burgeoning Civil Rights Movement and against segregation, which is likely why the congregation was targeted.
+The temple's leader, Rabbi Jacob M. Rothschild, actively spoke out in support of the burgeoning Civil Rights Movement and against segregation, which is likely why the congregation was targeted.